maxxrl/tx-traceability-foss/docs/administration/administration-guide.md

         repository: ghcr.io/catenax-ng/tx-traceability-foss
         pullPolicy: Always

+      springprofile: dev  # will be set as dev

       ##
       ## Image pull secret to create to obtain the container image
       ## Note: 'imagePullSecret.dockerconfigjson' takes precedence if configured together with 'imagePullSecrets'